Gated InAs quantum dots embedded in surface acoustic wave cavities for low-noise optomechanics: Results

 The fabricated device is cooled in a 5 K optical cryostat.
 We perform optical and microwave measurements to characterize the optomechanical performance of the system.
 The behavior of the gated QDs is shown by measuring single QD photoluminescence (PL) while varying the bias voltage applied to the Schottky diode.
 We excite the QD with a non-resonant pump (632 nm) and measure PL with a spectrometer and a CCD detector.
 Fig 3a) shows two QD charge plateaus when sweeping the applied bias voltage, which is a signature of gated QDs: the emission energy changes abruptly as a result of adding or removing charges.
 The following experiments are conducted on the state around 0 V.

-To better assess the performance of the QDs, we perform resonance fluorescence measurements.
-These measurements are very sensitive probes of the QD’s linewidth and additional noise sources in the QD’s environment \cite{Chen2016,Tomm2021}.
+Resonance fluorescence is a very sensitive probe of the QD’s linewidth and additional noise sources in the QD’s environment \cite{Chen2016,Tomm2021}.
 We resonantly pump the QDs and reject reflected pump photons with a cross-polarization scheme, while fixing the bias voltage at one of the charge plateaus.
 The experimental setup is similar to that of Ref \cite{Imany2022}.
-An exemplary resonance fluorescence spectrum is shown in Fig 3b).
-The measured optical linewidth is approximately 643.6 MHz, comparable to the state-of-the-art performance \mbox{\cite{Tomm2021}}.
-This narrow linewidth is a result of the reduced charge-noise of the gated QDs, compared to typical linewidth of 1.7 GHz without a gate structure.
+An exemplary resonance fluorescence spectrum of the unmodulated QD is shown in Fig 3b).
+The measured optical linewidth is approximately 643.6 MHz, comparable to the state-of-the-art performance \cite{Tomm2021}.
+This narrow linewidth is a result of the reduced charge-noise of the gated QDs, compared to typical linewidth of approximately 1.7 GHz without a gate structure.

 The gated QDs also interact with the SAW resonators optomechanically.
 We resonantly drive the SAW cavity with an external microwave source, and measure the PL of the QD as a function of bias voltage.
 The PL spectrum is measured with a tunable Fabry-Perot filter (600 MHz linewidth).
 As shown in Fig 3c), the QD is phase-modulated by the SAW field, resulting in a series of optical sidebands.
-The entire phase-modulated spectrum is Stark shifted by varying the bias voltage, with a rate approximately 0.13 GHz/mV, verifying that both QD charge control and SAW cavity can operate simultaneously.
+The entire phase-modulated spectrum is Stark shifted by varying the bias voltage, with a rate approximately 0.13 GHz/mV, verifying that both QD charge control and SAW cavity operate simultaneously.